Negative emissions: why, what, how?

 - better wildfire management to avoid burning of trees and plants.

-The NET with the biggest potential is bioenergy with carbon capture and storage (BECCS), in which plant material is burned to generate electricity and the CO2 produced is captured and stored underground.
+One potential NET is bioenergy with carbon capture and storage (BECCS), in which plant material is burned to generate electricity and the CO2 produced is captured and stored underground.
 More plants are then grown, absorbing CO2 from the air – this is burned, taking more CO2 underground; and so on.

 Another NET is direct air capture (DAC), where a chemical process extracts CO2 from the air.
 This process is challenging, and uses a lot of energy, as CO2 is in low concentrations in the atmosphere, compared with exhausts from power stations and factories.

-There are also some ‘hybrid’ concepts, which enhance natural processes of carbon dioxide absorption:
+There are also some ‘hybrid’ concepts, which enhance natural processes of carbon dioxide absorption using technology:

 - boosting the growth of phytoplankton, tiny plants in the ocean, using iron filings (‘iron fertilisation’)

 - creating biochar – charcoal – through pyrolysis (heating) of plant material.
 Spread on fields, biochar takes carbon into the soil in a stable form

 - enhancing weathering of rock, a process that naturally carries CO2 into the ocean.